mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /04-Frappe-Overview.md

 - Frappe decided to offer their flagship product (ERPNext) as Software-as-a-Service (SaaS)
 - Platform became more accessible to businesses

+> Just to know: The first web framework that the founder was using in his beginning was **Zope** and it gave him inspiration to build Frappe.

 #### Today
 **Thousands** use Frappe to build not just ERPs, but also Custom business apps across industries, with Global community and ecosystem.